kubescape/kubescape.io/docs/docs/operator/runtime-threat-detection.md

 More rules are planned to be added in the future and will be better documented in a separate document.

 ## Application profiles
-Application profiles are used to store the normal behavior of the application during the learning phase.
+Application profiles are used to store the normal behavior of the application, as recorded during the learning phase.
 The profiles are stored in the `ApplicationProfile` CRD.

 An example of an `ApplicationProfile` CRD: